 I've already spoken to representatives of the St. Johns County government.
 We may get some participation from some financial experts within the government and other outside experts.
-And it just -- it just will add to the transparency and
+And it just - it just will add to the transparency and

-perhaps we may get some positive feedback on things

-that we can improve on.
-This is not really
+1 perhaps we may get some positive feedback on things 2 that we can improve on.
+This is not really 3 working.

-working.

 4 CHAIRMAN OLSON: You're green, but I don't 5 think you're carrying through basically.
 6 MR. CLARKE: But, anyway, so I will be happy 7 to entertain any suggestions that my fellow board 8 members have.

-9 I did -- took into consideration comments that 10 were made by Mr. Burnett regarding the participation of the staff members.
-So I believe I 11 used the term Ex Officio members which are actually 12 would be paid staff but would be expected or we 13 14 would welcome their participation in, you know, in the committee, but they would not necessarily be 15 16 members of the committee.
+9 I did took into consideration comments that 10 were made by Mr. Burnett regarding the 11 participation of the staff members.
+So I believe I 12 used the term Ex Officio members which are actually 13 would be paid staff but would be expected or we 14 would welcome their participation in, you know, in 15 the committee, but they would not necessarily be 16 members of the committee.
 They would be advisers 17 such as from the St. Johns County government.
 18 So any comments?
 19 MS. LUDLOW: I do.
-Dennis, I mean,

-20 Mr. Clarke, if you say you cannot be a member of 21 the board because you're the treasurer -- a member 22 of the committee because you're the treasurer.
-So 23 what will they do?
-They will report to you and you 24 will report or what?
+Dennis, I mean, 20 Mr. Clarke, if you say you cannot be a member of 21 the board because you're the treasurer a member 22 of the committee because you're the treasurer.
+So will report or what?

-25 MR. CLARKE: No. No. The theory -- the
+MR. CLARKE: No. No. The theory -- the